mjackson/unpkg/docs/about.md

 ### Feedback

-If you think this is useful, I'd love to hear from you.
-Please reach out to [@mjackson](https://twitter.com/mjackson) with any questions/concerns.
+If you think this is useful, we'd love to hear from you.
+Please reach out to [@unpkg](https://twitter.com/unpkg) with any questions or concerns.